AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/security-update-available-for-adobe-commerce-apsb25-50.md

 ### I. CVE-2025-47110: Stored XSS via Server-Side Template Injection in Adobe Commerce 2.4.7-p4

-A Stored XSS vulnerability allows attackers with limited privileges (For example: marketing users) to inject malicious [!DNL JavaScript] into every admin page.
-This is achieved by exploiting server-side template injection in the email template preview feature, bypassing the fix for CVE-2023-29297.

 <u>Affected products and versions</u>:

 Adobe Commerce (all deployment menthods):